-In the calendar year 2020, one unannounced fire drill was conducted in each residence hall buildings each semester, four (4) total.
-The routine announced fire drill for summer camps was not held due to limited occupancy associated with COVID-19.
+In the calendar year 2021, one unannounced fire drill was conducted in each residence hall buildings each semester, four (4) total.
+Routine announced fire drill were held during the summer months for summer camps and A Child's Place every two weeks for a total of 8 drills in MBK and LeClerc Hall.